-On the morning of Monday, October 25th, the Sudanese people woke up to find out that airports are closed and a state of emergency being applied nation-wide.
-Over that night, Al-Burhan dismissed his civilian co-leaders at the Sovereignty Council, dissolved the government, and arrested senior state officials, including the Prime Minister Abdalla Hamdok.
+On the morning of Monday, October 25th, the Sudanese people woke up to find out that airports were closed and a state of emergency was being applied nationwide.
+Over that night, Al-Burhan dismissed his civilian co-leaders at the Sovereignty Council, dissolved the government, and arrested senior state officials, including Prime Minister Abdalla Hamdok.
 In a speech, later that day, Al-Burhan justified the forced seizure of power as a “necessary procedure to avoid the eruption of a civil war.”
 For months, the policy disagreements between the teams of Hamdok and Al-Burhan, within the Sovereignty Council had not stopped.
-In September, Al-Burhan launched an impulsive coup attempt against Hamdok, but it failed because of international pressure and lack of proper planning.
-In response to reports about kidnapping Hamdok, Al-Burhan confirmed that the Prime Minister is not detained or kidnaped, but respectfully hosted in his own house “as a guest.”
-The next day, Hamdok was released from Al-Burhan’s house, thanks to pressures by the United States.
+In September, Al-Burhan launched an impulsive coup attempt against Hamdok, but it failed because of international pressure and a lack of proper planning.
+In response to reports about the kidnapping of Hamdok, Al-Burhan confirmed that the Prime Minister was not detained or kidnapped, but respectfully hosted in his own house “as a guest.”
+The next day, Hamdok was released from Al-Burhan’s house, thanks to pressures from the United States.

 On the global level, the turmoil in Sudan is surprisingly attracting a lot of attention.
 Sudan’s geographic location makes it a focal point for the trade flow across eastern Africa.
-Moreover, Sudan’s stability and security is essential to control the growing presence of terrorist organizations in that region.
-Therefore, the United States and other major international powers, such as the United Kingdom, rushed to condemn the military’s takeover accompanied by applying economic pressures, in hope to force Al-Burhan to loosen his grip and restore the civilian leadership.
-On the next day of Al-Burhan’s coup, the U.S. Secretary of State, Blinken, announced that the Biden Administration will suspend the aid due to Sudan (700 million dollars), until Al-Burhan reverses his action.
+Moreover, Sudan’s stability and security are essential to control the growing presence of terrorist organizations in that region.
+Therefore, the United States and other major international powers, such as the United Kingdom, rushed to condemn the military’s takeover accompanied by applying economic pressures, in the hope of forcing Al-Burhan to loosen his grip and restore the civilian leadership.
+On the next day of Al-Burhan’s coup, the U.S. Secretary of State, Blinken, announced that the Biden Administration would suspend the aid due to Sudan (700 million dollars) until Al-Burhan reverses his action.
 Despite that, the U.S. officials have been very careful not to openly label the current events in Sudan as a coup.

 In academic terms, the procedures taken, on Monday, by General Al-Burhan can only be defined as a coup d’état.
-If it is not a coup against a civil authority, then at least it is a betrayal to the agreement that resulted in the formation of the Sovereign Council and promised the people with a democratic future, which now seems impossible.
-However, in realistic assessment of the bitter truth, what Al-Burhan has done is merely grabbing the powers that he has been already holding, since the overthrow of Al-Bashir regime in the Spring revolution of 2019.
+If it is not a coup against a civil authority, then at least it is a betrayal of the agreement that resulted in the formation of the Sovereign Council and promised the people with a democratic future, which now seems impossible.
+However, in a realistic assessment of the bitter truth, what Al-Burhan has done is merely grab the powers that he has been already holding, since the overthrow of the Al-Bashir regime in the Spring Revolution of 2019.

 Also, read on The Levant